Find Grad Schools

 35 Yearly Graduations

 The most popular school in the United States for rabbinical studies students seekinga master's degree is Hebrew Union College - Jewish Institute of Religion.
 Each year, around 300 students seeking various degrees attend the university.
 During the most recent year for which we have data, 35 people received their master's degree in rabbinical studies from HUC - JIR.
-Of these students, 75% were women and 4% were members of underrepresented racial-ethnic groups.
+About 63% of this group were women, and 3% were students from an underrepresented racial-ethnic group.

 15 Yearly Graduations

 Jewish Theological Seminary of America comes in at #2 on our list of the most popular colleges offering master's degrees in rabbinical studies.
 Each year, around 300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $62,676 per year, while in-state graduate students, on average, pay $37,840 per year.
+The average in-state tuition for full-time undergraduates is $59,702 per year, while in-state graduate students, on average, pay $35,500 per year.
 During the most recent year for which we have data, 15 people received their master's degree in rabbinical studies from Jewish Theological Seminary of America.
+About 53% of this group were women, and 7% were students from an underrepresented racial-ethnic group.

 #3